raymondluk1995/Film-Ranking-Web-Development/README.md

 # CITS3403-Project

-A simple flask app for allocating student pairs in the [CITS3403 project](http://teaching.csse.uwa.edu.au/units/CITS3403/index.php?fname=projects&project=yes).
+A simple flask app for movie polls.The application perform voting or ranking activity (view vote result), based on the inputs from users.
 ## Getting Started

 Activate the python virtual environment:
-`$source virtual-environment/bin/activate`
+`$source venv/bin/activate`

 To run the app:
 `$flask run`